backdrop-contrib/antiscan/README.md

 Also, since version 1.x-1.0.5, you can block bad robots using their well-known User-Agent strings and spam referrer domains.

-**New in version version 1.x-1.0.4:** option "Report to AbuseIPDB" can be enabled for automatic reporting to AbuseIPDB about blocked scanners activity.
+**New in version 1.x-1.0.4:** option "Report to AbuseIPDB" can be enabled for automatic reporting to AbuseIPDB about blocked scanner's activity.
 You need to install [AbuseIPDB report](https://backdropcms.org/project/abuseipdb_report) module to see and use this option.

 Installation